Brezovica, Kosovo: History

 President of Yugoslavia Josip Broz Tito visiting Brezovica in 1975.

 In Medieval Serbia, the župa (province) of Sirinić (first mentioned in a charter of the 13th century, the second time in 1331, in a charter of Emperor Stephen Dušan) existed, covering the whole of modern Štrpce municipality, having the cities of Gradište (in Brezovica) and Zidinac (in Gotovuša).
 Several remains of Byzantine forts exist in the region.

 At the top of the Čajlije hill, above the mouth of the Piljevac creek of the Lepenac river, there exists the remains of the Gradište fort, which has two layers, the first from the 6th century, and the second from the 13th century.
 The fort is in ruins, of which a donjon tower, and outlines of other buildings, can be identified.
 The entrance to the city, at the north, was protected by a tower.
 From that tower, a rampart continued, with another tower, from where a defensive wall stretched to the foot of the hill, towards the Lepenac.

-On 28 June 1944, during World War II, Bulgarian soldiers executed 46 locals (of whom 12 were children) at Rakanovac, in Brezovica, after the death of one of their soldiers.
+On 28 June 1944, during Bulgarian occupation of this area, Bulgarian soldiers executed 46 locals (of whom 12 were children) at Rakanovac, near Brezovica, after the death of one of their soldiers.

+Church of St. Stephen in Brezovica was built from 1997 to 2001, as an endowment by doctor Rastko Aleksandrov Batasha.